How do I qualify?

 This guarantor loan arrangement requires you and your parents to meet certain criteria.

 Please complete our free assessment form and we can let you know if you qualify.

 Will I pay a higher interest rate?

-Generally speaking, you may be looking at a slightly higher interest rate when borrowing more than 90% of the purchase price but it’s usually miniscule.
+Generally speaking, you may be looking at a slightly higher interest rate when borrowing more than 90% of the purchase price but it’s usually very small.

-The reason is that your LVR is considered to be a high risk.
+The reason for this is that your LVR is considered to be a high risk.

 Despite this, we regularly find that we’re in a position to get you the same interest rate as someone borrowing less than 90% depending on the lender and the strength of your situation.